Google is now implementing the speed of websites as a part of its ranking system [and its core web vitals system].

 I’ve used Bluehost hosting for seven years.

-Their customer service has been excellent, and I have seven or so sites hosted with Bluehost.
+Their customer service has been great for me (although I’ve heard some horror stories), and I have seven or so sites hosted with Bluehost.

 But when based on research and some speed tests, my hunch was that Bluehost was not helping my site speed for this site.